MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 - The number of different Office builds, devices on those builds, and their support status.
 - The number of different Office update channels, number of different builds from those update channels, and their support status.
 - The number of devices on which Microsoft 365 Apps, version 2008 or later, is installed and the architecture (32-bit versus 64-bit) being used.
-- The top installed add-ins on those devices.
+- The top installed COM add-ins on those devices.
+- The Inventory Search, find a specific device or addin

 ## Office build spread insight